 From the cruise, you can also see the infamous Hakone Shrine.

 We didn’t bother to visit the Hakone Shrine.
-We didn’t think we would be impressed again after our visit to Fushimi Inari.
+I think we had enough of torii after our visit to Fushimi Inari.

 We disembarked the pirate ship at Hakone Machi-ko station.
 And from here, we walked through Cedar Avenue, which is this pathway lined by 30 m high cedar trees of more than 350 years old!
 There are only about 400 trees left, which is why there are signages warning people from hurting the trees.